 Suffering is the universal human experience that refers to the psychological or physical state of discomfort.

 Suffering occurs when subjective reality doesn’t align with objective reality.
 In other words, it results when our expectations about how life should be don’t match how life actually is.

 The purpose of Suffering is ultimately to facilitate learning.
 By causing discomfort, it motivate us to re-evaluate our existing beliefs and update our Mental Model Of The World.

 We are, consciously or subconsciously, constantly forming beliefs about the world around us.
 These beliefs form our Model Of The World ― a mental map of how reality operates.

-When your subjective beliefs don’t align with objective reality, your brain triggers the release of pain hormones (cortisol and adrenaline) which create the experience that we call Suffering.
+When our subjective beliefs don’t align with objective reality, the brain triggers the release of pain hormones such as cortisol and adrenaline which create the experience that we call Suffering.